esphome/esphome-core/README.md

 [![ESPHome Core Logo](https://esphome.io/_images/logo-core.png)](https://esphome.io/)

+> 🚨 This repository is no longer used 🚨
+>
+> Starting with v1.13.0 of ESPHome, the core codebase has merged into the python codebase.
+>
+> Please create all patches against https://github.com/esphome/esphome.
+> See https://github.com/esphome/feature-requests/issues/97 for more info.

 This is the source of the C++ library that powers [ESPHome](https://esphome.io/)

 For issues, please go to [the issue tracker](https://github.com/esphome/issues/issues).